-Above: I`m not sure what type this airliner is and although it resembles a Hawker Siddeley Trident, it`s more likely to be Russian-built.
-It bears the civil registration D2-ERV with King Air 200 D2-EXW alongside.
+Above: The shabby, all-white Boeing 727 bears the civil registration D2-ERV with King Air 200 D2-EXW alongside.
 Both are operated by the National Air Force of Angola.
 Some of the country`s Soviet-built helicopters can be seen in the following shot.

 Currently based at the Luanda Airport Airbase is the 23rd Air Transportation Regiment, comprising 5th Light Transportation Squadron which operates Antonov An-2, An-12, An-24, An-26, An-28, An-32, An-72, An-74, F-27, CASA C-212-300, C-212-200, BN- 2A-21 Commander Turbo, Dornier Do-27, Do-28C and Do-228s, the 6th Transportation Squadron with Ilyushin Il-76T, Lockheed L-100-20 C-130K, and Boeing 707s, plus the 7th Transportation Squadron which operates Boeing 707s and Embraer EMB-120s.